jab1015/ProjectAtlas/docs/RELEASE_MANAGEMENT/ATLAS_RELEASE_MASTER_PLAN_v1.2.md

 ## Purpose

-Establish the next engineering phase of AT-035 by enabling validated knowledge sharing, coordinated recommendations, and cross-department intelligence capabilities.
+Establish the next engineering phase of AT-035 through a formally defined implementation plan that enables validated knowledge sharing, coordinated recommendations, and cross-department intelligence capabilities.

+The exact implementation scope must be approved through the AT-035.03 definition process.

 ## Definition Requirement